 Paul is an experienced not-for-profit Board member who has served on Boards at the local, provincial, and national level.
 He has been the Chair of the Ontario Hemophilia Society and currently is the Chair of the Canadian Hemophilia Society.
 Paul was born and raised in London, Ontario and attended King’s University College at Western University where he earned a BA in Honors Political Science.
 After that, he went on to complete a Bachelors of Education at Western, a Masters in Public Administration, and is currently enrolled in a PhD in Higher Education at the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
 He has been an active member of his community and in 2012 he was recognized by his alma mater as the Young Alumni of the Year.
 At his high school Paul won “Student of the year” although there are claims that he stuffed the ballots.
 He currently is the Senior Liaison Officer for King’s University College and is responsible for recruitment strategies for enrolling students both domestic and international.
 Paul lives with his partner and three dogs near London, Ontario.

 Andrew is the Secretary to the Board of Directors and Executive Assistant to the Principal at King’s University College.
 As Board Secretary, he advises management and the Board about policy, process, and governance principles.
+Andrew is a member of the Leads Employment Services Board of Directors and works with Capacity Canada to present to governance professionals who support Boards about how to succeed in their role.
 He serves his local parish as the Chair of the Pastoral Council and was appointed to a Diocesan Commission to implement a new organizational structure by the Bishop of London in 2018.
 He was born and raised in St. John’s, Newfoundland and Labrador and immigrated to London, Ontario in 1999.
 Andrew attended King’s University College where he completed a BA in Honors Philosophy.
 He later went on to Wilfrid Laurier University and finished an MBA in 2011.
 He is currently enrolled in the Chartered Director Program at the Director’s College, a program offered through McMaster University and the Conference Board of Canada.
 In 1997 Andrew was the skip of the curling team that won the Mary Bruce Memorial Bonspiel at Bally Haly Country Club in St. John’s.
 He even got a plaque with his name on it.
 Andrew currently lives in London with his wife, a puppy named Penny, and six children.